-JH: What was your proudest moment/project you worked on at Praxis?
+JH: What has been your proudest moment/most memorable project at Praxis?

-BL: Being recognized by PharmaVoice this year as one of the industry’s Most Inspiring People was both exciting and humbling.
-I’m also particularly proud of our philanthropic efforts, such as the full page ads in USA Today that we’ve produced for CISCRP the past 3 years to support awareness, literacy, and participation in clinical research.
+BL: Being recognized by PharmaVOICE this year as one of the industry’s most inspiring people was both exciting and humbling.
+I’m also particularly proud of our philanthropic efforts, such as the full-page ads in USA Today that we’ve produced for CISCRP the past three years to support clinical research awareness, literacy, and participation.